Skip to Content

 Cutout Richard J. Donovan Correctional Facility in San Diego, California

-The reexamination of the case comes more than 35 years after the fatal shooting of Jose and Kitty Menendez in their Beverly Hills home.
+The reexamination of the case came more than 35 years after the fatal shooting of Jose and Kitty Menendez in their Beverly Hills home.
 Their sons, Lyle and Erik, who were 21 and 18 at the time, were arrested less than a year later, in 1990, and accused of first-degree murder.

 A first trial ended in a mistrial after jurors deadlocked on the charges.
 In their second trial, much of the defense evidence about sexual abuse was excluded.
 The brothers were found guilty in 1996 and sentenced to life in prison.